kubereboot/kured/DEVELOPMENT.md

 in `charts/kured/Chart.yaml` (following the versioning rules).
 Update it, and issue a PR.
 Upon merge, that PR will automatically publish the chart to the gh-pages branch.

+When there are open helm-chart PRs which are on hold until the helm-chart has been updated with the new kured version, they can be merged now (unless a rebase is needed from the contributor).